 1a.)
-Birkhoff's theorem states that outside of a spherical distribution of matter, the metric tensor must be independent of time and equal to the Schwarzschild metric-even if the matter distribution is changing (keeping spherical symmetry) with time.
-A corollary is that within the hollow of an external spherical distribution of matter, the metric tensor is Minkowski spacetime.
-These are the precise relativistic analogues of the Newtonian results of a point mass 1/r potential outside any spherical distribution of matter, and the vanishing of the gravitational field inside a cavity with a spherical external distribution of matter.
-Birkhoff's theorem is critical to formulating cosmology.
+Birkhoff's theorem states that outside of a spherical distribution of matter, the metric tensor must be independent of time and equal to the Schwarzschild metric-even if the matter distribution is changing (keeping its spherical symmetry) with time.
+A corollary is that within the hollow of an external spherical distribution of matter, the metric tensor must be Minkowski spacetime, even if there are external, spherical changes.
+These are the precise relativistic generalisations of the Newtonian results of a point mass 1/r potential outside any spherical distribution of matter, and the vanishing of the gravitational field inside a cavity with a spherical external distribution of matter.
+Birkhoff's theorem is critical to formulating modern cosmology.

-To prove the theorem is straightforward but a bit painful, because we need to calculate the Ricci tensor $R{\mu\kappa}$, and that is always a nuisance.
+To prove the theorem is straightforward but painful, because we need to calculate the Ricci tensor $R{\mu\kappa}$, and that is always a nuisance.
 Both because Birkhoff's theorem is important, as well as to get practice working with the Ricci tensor, we will explicitly evaluate the key R{tr} component here, a critical step in the proof1.
-The R{tr} component vanishes identically for the static Schwarzschild metric.
+Recall that the R{tr} component vanishes identically for the static Schwarzschild metric.